terceiro/chake/README.md

 ### Encrypted files

-Any files ending matching `*.gpg` and `*.asc` will be decrypted with GnuPG before being sent to the node.
+Any files ending matching `*.gpg` and `*.asc` will be decrypted with GnuPG before being sent to the node (for the configuration management tools that required files to be sent).
 You can use them to store passwords and other sensitive information (SSL keys, etc) in the repository together with the rest of the configuration.